 Simply put, digital marketing is the promotion of products or brands using electronic devices or the internet.
-It also includes text messaging, instant messaging, video, apps, podcasts, electronic billboards, digital television and radio channels, etc. Digital marketing uses multiple channels and technologies that allow an organization to analyze campaigns, content and strategy to understand what’s working and what isn’t – typically in real time.
+It also includes text messaging, instant messaging, video, apps, podcasts, electronic billboards, digital television and radio channels, etc. Digital marketing uses multiple channels and technologies that allow an organisation to analyse campaigns, content and strategy to understand what’s working and what isn’t – typically in real time.

 History of Digital Marketing